demarcod1/librarianz-scripts/README.md

 ### To validate the files for the folder creator

-1. Edit the `options/folder_creator_options.json` file to specify the destination of folder files and whether or not to generate table of contents files.
+1. Edit the `scripts/options/folder_creator_options.json` file to specify the destination of folder files and whether or not to generate table of contents files.
-2. Run `python3 validate_folder_files.py`
+2. Run `python3 librarianz_script -s validate_folder_files`

 #### Configuring `folder_creator_options.json`
 This config file has a large number of options, which are fully detailed [here](#understanding-folder_creator_optionsjson).
 However, you only need to worry about 2 options for the downloading step: